 Section 1.
 The standard day shift shall be an established consecutive eight (8) hour period between the hours of 6:00 a.m. and 5:00 p.m., exclusive of a thirty (30) minute unpaid lunch period scheduled by the Employer which may vary between the hours of 11:00 a.m. and 1:00 p.m.
 A work day starts at the beginning of the day shift and continues for a twenty-four hour period thereafter.
-The work week starts at the beginning of the day shift the following Monday morning.
+The work week starts at the beginning of the day shift Monday morning and continues until the beginning of the day shift the following Monday morning.
 Forty (40) hours per week shall constitute a week's work, Monday through Friday inclusive.